 Plunge Pools vs. Other Pool Types

-When comparing plunge pools to full-sized in-ground pools or spas, most homeowners look at space, cost, and seasonal use.
-Plunge pools take up far less room, making them ideal for Boston properties where yards often serve multiple purposes.
-Their compact size also reduces construction complexity and long-term maintenance.
-Traditional pools offer space for swimming and entertaining but require significantly more yard area, higher operating costs, and more frequent upkeep.
+When comparing plunge pools to full-sized in-ground pools or spas, most homeowners look at space, cost, maintenance, and seasonal use.
+Plunge pools take up far less room, making them ideal for Boston properties where yards often need to serve multiple purposes.
+Their compact size can also reduce construction complexity and long-term maintenance.

 What to Consider Before Installing a Plunge Pool